{ feuilleton }

 03.jpg

-As he passes the other side of the magazine booth he picks up a magazine and leafs through it as he walks.
-I’d never paid much attention to this before until I was stepping through the scene again and recognised the cover as a copy of Cinema X (The International Guide for Adult Audiences), a rather scurrilous title that existed solely to show people stills of nude scenes in any films currently doing the rounds.
-This is Kubrick’s first joke since Cinema X is exactly the kind of magazine that would attract Alex’s attention (even though he discards it a few moments later).
-The only reason I recognise the magazine logo is because I have a single copy, volume 4, no. 6, which has as its main feature…….
-A Clockwork Orange.
+He passes the other side of the magazine booth, selects a magazine and leafs through it while he walks.
+I’d never paid much attention to this before until I was stepping through the scene again and recognised the cover as a copy of Cinema X (The International Guide for Adult Audiences), an exploitation mag that existed solely to show people stills of nude scenes in current films.
+This is Kubrick’s first joke since Cinema X is exactly the kind of title that would attract Alex’s attention even though he discards it a few moments later.

 04.jpg